Spatial descriptive statistics: Ripley's K and L functions

 For approximately homogeneous data, the L function has expected value t and its variance is approximately constant in t.
 A common plot is a graph of $t - \widehat{L}(t)$ against t, which will approximately follow the horizontal zero-axis with constant dispersion if the data follow a homogeneous Poisson process.

-Using Ripley's K function you can determine whether points have a random, dispersed or clustered distribution pattern at a certain scale.
+Using Ripley's K function it can be determined whether points have a random, dispersed or clustered distribution pattern at a certain scale.